 Unlimited IT Support Requests

-When your IT is managed by an MSP you can make an unlimited number of support calls for a fixed price.
+When an MSP manages your IT, you can make an unlimited number of support calls for a fixed price.
 That’s right, unlimited.
-It doesn’t matter how many tickets are lodged, or long they take, you will not suffer from bill shock.
-There is also no need for someone in your business to have to authorise a ticket to be lodged.
+No matter how many tickets are lodged or long they take, you will not suffer from bill shock.
+There is also no need for someone in your business to authorise a ticket to be lodged.
 If someone has a problem, they call and get it fixed.
-There is no need for “sorry can it wait for next month when we have some more budget”.
-The problem is raised and fixed so that people can get back to doing their job.
+There is no need for “sorry, can it wait for next month when we have some more budget”.
+The problem is raised and fixed so people can return to doing their job.

 Patching and Monitoring of Computers and Servers